dantleech/what-changed/README.md

 $ composer what-changed
 ```

-This plugin archives your lock files, so you can see for an arbitrary number of lock files with the `--limit` option:
+This as the plugin makes a copy of your old composer lock file, you can review
+the last reported changes at any time with the `what-changed` command:

 ```
-$ composer what-changed --limit=10
+$ composer what-changed
 ```

-This will show the changes for the past 10 archived lock files.